Personal notes used as a general recap before the Associate Cloud Engineer exam

 # Create a Compute Engine firewall rule gcloud compute firewall-rules create [NAME] [--network=SUBNET_NAME] --destination-ranges[CIDR_RANGE] [--direction]

-Cloud Armor
+Cloud Armor Link to heading

 - Help protect your applications and websites against denial of service and web attacks. - doc